 “The IOC’s Plastic Game Plan for Sport aims to provide sports organisations, event organisers, athletes and fans with clear, step-by-step guidance on how to eliminate plastic waste from their operations and everyday lives.”

-From the stadium to the sailing, we look at what the Olympics and some of its biggest sports are doing to tackle plastic waste and recycling ahead of the “Recovery Olympics”.
+From the stadium to the sailing, we look at what the Olympic Games and some of its biggest sports are doing to tackle plastic waste and recycling ahead of the delayed “Recovery Olympics”.

-How the 2020 Tokyo Olympic Games aims to reduce its plastic waste and be more sustainable
+How the 2020 (rearranged for 2021) Tokyo Olympic Games aims to reduce plastic waste and become more sustainable

 In June 2018, the organisers of the Tokyo Olympic Games revealed the sustainability plan’s guiding principle, titled: Be better, together — for the planet and the people.